 Dance Research & Perspectives in Practice MADR1 (30 credits) Core module – Autumn and Spring Term

-This module enables you to develop and contextualise your dance practice through both practical and theoretical research.
-With support from MA lecturers you will be taught key ideas and issues arising from making movement-based works today, looking at a range of historical and contemporary artists, concepts and responses in order to begin to establish a research identity.
-By the end of the module you will have developed and articulated a specific line of research-based enquiry using research frameworks, with the potential for further development.
+This core module enables you to develop and contextualise your dance practice through both practical and theoretical research.
+With support from MA lecturers, you will be taught key ideas and issues arising from making movement-based works today, looking at a range of historical and contemporary artists, concepts and responses in order to begin to establish a research identity.
+By the end of the module, you will have developed and articulated a specific line of research-based enquiry using research frameworks, with the potential for further development.

 Arts Project Management MAAP1 (15 credits) Core module – Autumn and Spring Term

 Arts Project Management provides you with space to consider the business side to art production.
 You will learn a range of advanced research and organisational tools to assist you in the initiation, planning, execution, management and evaluation of a project throughout all its phases.
 By the end of the module, you will know how to write a proposal for a significant arts project that is feasible, manageable and could be brought to a successful conclusion on time and within a specified budget, increasing your confidence and competence.